 The products are often derived from a sample of measurements of the property of interest which are interpolated to cover the entire country or region of interest.
 The rainfall maps in Figure 1 are derived from UK Met Office (2019) rain gauges.
 If this interpolation is performed using geostatistical methods then it is possible to determine the resultant uncertainty of the derived maps (Figure 2).

-|Link to the project page on the UKRI Gateway to Research https://gtr.ukri.org/projects?ref=NE%2FT004169%2F1|
+|Link to the project page on the UKRI Gateway to Research: Issues of Uncertainty and Scale in Derived Products|